 “The use of game mechanics and experience design to digitally engage and motivate people to achieve their goals” — Gartner

-Why do people keep playing games?
-What makes them go back and try again?
-Gamification in learning design is not about creating games for people within your organisation to play, but capturing the essential elements of games to make learning more engaging and memorable.
+Why do people keep playing games, what makes them go back and try again?
+Gamification is not about creating games for people within your organisation to play, but capturing the essential elements of games to make learning more engaging and memorable.

 If there is an emotional attachment to learning it makes it more powerful.
 You may not remember much about your journey to work today, but you will remember a day when the journey didn’t go to plan.
 This is the power of affective learning.
 Emotion enhances memory.